roboscienceorg/book/source/ROS/ROS2install.rst

 -----------

 ROS1 and 2's native habitat is Ubuntu.
-ROS2 does install and run on on Windows and Mac.
-There have been efforts to port ROS1 to Windows or OSX.
-The main simulation tool we will introduce later, Veranda, has not been built for Mac or Windows as of June, 2018.
-Using Ubuntu might be the best choice for the long run, however for this chapter we only require ROS2.
+ROS2 does install and run on on Windows and Mac, and, there have been efforts to port ROS1 to Windows or OSX.
+The main simulation tool we will introduce later, Veranda, has not been built for Mac or Windows as of June, 2018, so in the next chapter we must use Linux but can use any OS for this chapter.
+Using Ubuntu might be the best choice for the long run, however.

 There are several ways to approach getting a Linux install of ROS2.
 A standalone Linux system is the easiest.
 The author has